m-cheicki/NLP_Project/README.md

 Observations :

 This method is quite simple to put in place : you put all word in a lit that you sort by alphabetical order and then you count all occurences.
 But it has its limits.
 To easily compare and have better results, misspelled letter should be in the end of the word.
 For example, if we want to correct `acontains` by `contains` we can't as `a` and `c` are not the same letter.
 The task becomes too fastidious as the dataset is very big.
+Or, we have to calculate distance (Euclidian, Levenshtein, Jaccard, Longest Common Substring or Hamming for example) word by word and take the minimum distance and replace it by the word that is more present.
+We just have to take in account that some words can be present only once and cannot be calculated/spelled correctly if it is not already.

 ##### To go further